N\'eel proximity effect at antiferromagnet/superconductor interfaces: Quasiclassical Green's functions description of a two-sublattice system

 which is typical for the quasiclassical theory.
 In order to verify its validity in our case one can multiply Eq.~(\ref{eilenberger_ballistic}) by $\check g(\bm R, \bm p_F)$ from the left, then from the right and add the resulting equations.
 This procedure leads to the conclusion that $\check g^2(\bm R, \bm p_F)$ obeys the same Eq.~(\ref{eilenberger_ballistic}) and, therefore, $\check g^2(\bm R, \bm p_F) = 1$ is a solution of this equation for arbitrary spatial profiles of $\check \Delta(\bm R)$ and $\bm h(\bm R)$.
 In particular, one can assume that $\check \Delta(\bm R)$ and $\bm h(\bm R)$ evolve smoothly to zero values, that is the system transforms to a normal metal.
 Given that Eq.~(\ref{norm}) holds in the normal metal one can conclude that $\check g(\bm R, \bm p_F)$ obeying Eqs.~(\ref{eilenberger_ballistic}) and (\ref{norm}) is a true solution of the problem under consideration.
 Below we directly show that Eq.~(\ref{norm}) is valid in the limit of the normal metal $\check \Delta(\bm R) \to 0$ and $\bm h(\bm R) \to 0$.

 Equations \eqref{eilenberger_ballistic} and \eqref{norm} are the desired two-sublattice Eilenberger equation together with the normalization condition on the quasiclassical Green's function matrix.
 These constitute the main result of this subsection.
 The sublattice degree of freedom adds the $\rho_{x,y,z}$ Pauli matrices to the framework.
+It is worth noting that Eq.~(\ref{eilenberger_ballistic}) can also be employed for treating interfaces with ferrimagnets, when $\bm h^A \neq -\bm h^B$.
+In this case $\bm h(\bm R)\rho_z$ in Eq.~(\ref{eilenberger_ballistic}) is changed by a diagonal matrix in the sublattice space $\hat {\bm h}(\bm R) = \bm h^A(\bm R)(1+\rho_z)/2 + \bm h^B(\bm R)(1-\rho_z)/2$.
+In the limit $\bm h^A = \bm h^B$ it corresponds to the ferromagnetic case.
+Also, Eq.~(\ref{eilenberger_ballistic}) adequately describes an antiferromagnetic metal if the exchange field is small as compared to the Fermi energy $\bm h \ll \varepsilon_F$.